stellarspot/atomspace-to-graphdb/atomspace-storage-performance/README.md

 ## Conclusion

-The current conclusion does not include Neo4j with Cypher measurements because they showed worse result as Neo4j with Java API.

 ![Compare create requests](docs/images/perf/time_create_compare.png)

-All three storages AtomSpace, Neo4j with Java API, and JanusGraph shows nearly linear time dependency for atoms creation in Native, Predicate and Evaluation models.
+All three storages AtomSpace, Neo4j with Java API, and JanusGraph show nearly linear time dependency for atoms creation in Native, Predicate and Evaluation models.

-However, the creation time different is for each model.
+However, the creation time is different for each model.
 AtomsSpace is the fastest one just because it stores all data in memory.

 The difference between time creation for Neo4j and JanusGaph needs to be further investigated.